-Pitt County Schools offers ongoing career development opportunities to all classified personnel.
+Pitt County Schools offers ongoing career development opportunities to all classified personnel as budget and time constraints allow.
 These opportunities are designed to aid in developing and maintaining skills required to succeed in current positions and to prepare for promotions to other levels of employment.

-Six contact hours of career development will be required of all classified employees during a school year.
-All classified employees are encouraged to go beyond the minimum number of hours required.
 Career development required by the school system will be held during the regular workday, or the employee will be compensated by time off for the hours beyond the regular workday.